 The tech from Black Mirror that should be real usually helps users in more practical ways – from remembering that homework to preparing them for the fact that their Tinder date is probably going to be a major bust.
 It all may seem like the product of a distant future, but, somewhat alarmingly, the technology from Black Mirror is right around the corner.

 Here's a look at all the technology in Black Mirror – the useful devices , the dystopian disasters, and everything in between.
+Vote up the ideas that seem most dystopian, vote down the ones that you wouldn't mind seeing around, and when you're all done, check out even more shows like Black Mirror.

 Season 2, episode 2, "White Bear"